 A home ignition zone evaluation is a review of the vulnerability of your house and landscape to wildfire and ember-ignition.
 During this assessment, an evaluator will review defensible space and home hardening principles and make specific recommendations based on your property.

-Evaluations are performed by trained volunteers and RCD staff and take about 1 hour and 30 minutes to complete.
+Evaluations are performed by trained volunteers and RCD staff and take about 45 to 60 minutes to complete.
 A summary of all the recommendations along with additional resources and materials is provided at the end of the evaluation.
 The homeowner is under no obligation to complete any of the recommendations, though we will also follow up to find out if the homeowner decided to do any of the improvements, and if not, what barriers to completion the homeowner encountered.
 We will use this information to determine what incentive programs might be developed to help homeowners to complete more of these Ignition-resisting improvements.

 How much does a home evaluation cost?

 This service is provided free of charge until the grant funds are exhausted, and afterward as a fee service.
 So get in touch right away to reserve your spot.